-“The workshop was wonderful!
-I learned so much.
+I learned so much!
+The workshop was wonderful.
 I didn’t know that some devices and appliances left plugged in – like cell phone chargers – still use electricity, even if you’re not there.” — Memphis homeowner Kathy Scales

 TVA is moving forward with plans to remove coal ash stored at the former Allen Fossil Plant and to demolish the plant structures.
 We invite the public to comment on a draft Environmental Impact Statement which will look at the environmental effects of various options.

 As more and more auto manufacturers are giving the green light for the production of electric vehicles (EVs), TVA and the region’s local power companies are doing their part to put more people in the driver’s seat of these new, leading-edge vehicles.